The world's biggest guide to timing the cricket ball

 • Both hands work together in the 'strike zone'.

-However, all the technique in the world is irrelevant if you can't use it.
+Besides, all the technique in the world is irrelevant if you can't use it.
 This is where other factors come in.
-The stuff Boycs doesn't talk about very often.

 2. Tension, relaxation and the zone